Courses and areas of study

 For more information about sequence requirements contact the Office of the Registrar or the academic department.

 Independent and directed studies.
-No more than 6 credits in independent and directed studies combined may be applied toward the Bachelor of Arts degree.
-In one term, no more than 1 credit of independent study and 1 credit of directed study may be earned in a given department.
+No more than 8 credits in independent and directed studies combined may be applied toward the Bachelor of Arts degree.
+In one term, no more than 1 course of independent study and 1 course of directed study may be earned in a given department.
 These courses do not carry Learning Perspectives.